ekapolc/ASR_classproject/hookup/README.md

 The web is available at `localhost:8080`.
 Once it's running, you can run `docker-compose logs -f` to monitor the logs of the running servers.
 At any time you can run `docker-compose stop` to temporarily shutdown and `docker-compose start` to restart the service.
 Finally, you can run `docker-compose down` to stop and remove the containers altogether.

+If you change anythings, you have to remove model server, rebuild the image, and start a new one.
+Your change won't make any effects if you not rebuild the image.

 Credits: